 The field experiment was conducted during 2013-2014 on Inceptisol at Nagarjun Medicinal Plants Garden, Dr. Panjabrao Deshmukh Krishi Vidyapeeth, Akola (Maharashtra).
 There were three levels of FYM (0, 10 and 20 t ha-1) and four levels of fly ash (0, 5, 10 and 20 t ha-1) with three replications arranged in FRBD.
 Fly ash and FYM were applied before transplanting safed musli (Chlorophytum borivilianum).
-The fly ash was collected from Thermal Power Station.
-Paras, Ta.
-Balapur, Dist.
+The fly ash was collected from Thermal Power Station, Paras, Balapur, Dist.
 Akola (Maharashtra).
 Physico-chemical properties of the soil were studied after harvesting Safed musli.
 The growth observations viz, number of leaves and leaf area were recorded upto 90 days.
-As after 90 days defoliation of the plants usually occured in Safed musli.
-The number of leaves were recorded upto 90 DAP.
-The leaf area (cm) as influenced by various treatment was recorded after 30, 60 and 90 DAP by using graphical method.
-Treatment wise plant and root biomass were selected randomly from each net plot and fresh weight recorded then Plant samples were air dried in shade and placed in oven at 65o C till the constant weight obtained.
-The data were statistically analysed following Panse and Sukhatme (1967).
+As after 90 days defoliation of the plants usually occurred in Safed musli.
+The number of leaves was recorded up to 90 DAP.
+The leaf area (cm) as influenced by various treatment was recorded after 30,